 - Resilience Breathing.
 Before I got on the radio, I remembered my training and performed two cycles of what the military calls “box breathing.”
 The pattern is to breathe in for four seconds, hold for four, breathe out for four, and finally hold for four.
 Conscious control of my breathing lowered my heart rate, restored my peripheral vision, and calmed me down.
 What took longer to come back was my ability to write.
 My brain knew what needed to be written down, yet I had trouble communicating that to my fingers.
 My dexterity just wasn’t there.
 In a crisis, when you’ve been hit hard, there’s no better way to regain balance or composure than by taking a moment to pause, breathe, and reset.

 - Own your Experiences.
 Some things seemingly happen for a reason and some things seemingly do not.
 I’m not here to debate the concept of fate.
 For example, why am I still here and relatively unscathed while the guy who was standing next to me isn’t?
 I don’t know.
-And if even if I had the answer I’m not sure what I’d do with it.
-What I do believe is most important is that regardless of how or why something happened, we must own our reaction to it.
+And even if I had the answer I’m not sure what I’d do with it.
+More importantly, what I do believe is that regardless of how or why something happened, we must own our reaction to it.
 Own the experience and be a better person for it.
 Own the experience and share its lessons so others may profit.
 That is the ultimate hallmark of accountability.

 - Gratitude.
 I now say good morning to the Sun.

 To lead others effectively starts with leading yourself.
 There are steps that you can take before, during, and after a chaotic/traumatic event to prepare, react, and recover accordingly.
 Most people will never be in a vehicle struck by an IED, but in life, business, etc, we all get “blown up.”